For those patients who have multiple prescriptions pre-payment certificates (available from pharmacies) can be cost effective.

 – by dropping in the ‘repeat slip’ from your with appropriate items marked in the box in the surgery porch (this is emptied several times a day to hasten processing of your request).

-In order to minimise errors we no longer accept repeat medication requests by phone or to the answer machine.
-From 1 August 2014 prescriptions will not routinely be faxed to pharmacies at patient request.
+In order to minimise errors we no longer accept repeat medication requests by phone.
+Prescriptions are not routinely faxed to pharmacies at patient request.

 We also support pharmacy2u and ordering/collection by local chemists.
 If you would like one of the local chemists to collect your prescription, please ask one of the receptionists if this is possible.